sanger/traction-ui/DPL-282-todo.md

 # Done

+- Use ont_pool_id in flowcell data when creating a run (call setPools on OntRun creation)
 - Add v-if to draw empty version if no pool linked
 - on edit, disable changing the instrument
 - update list of states